Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 I'll start with the most complex one: `makeEntryArea`

-The LayoutMorph returned is a row with the prompt ('Enter text: ') and a OneLineEditorMorph where the user can type words to be matched.
+The LayoutMorph returned is a row with the prompt ('Enter text: ') and a TextEntryMorph where the user can type words to be matched.

 ````Smalltalk
 makeEntryArea